HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 ![image]()
 ![image]()

 This is a satellite map of Boston with neighbor names and roads.
 Each dot on the map represent one Airbnb housing.
 While a user clicks a dot, a info box will pop out.
 So far we include the name, weighted score and an Airbnb link to the house.
-More fields can be added to the box (just need a little change on the source code, the data file we use basically includes all raw scores and calculated scores)
+More fields can be added to the box (just need a little change on the source code, the data file we use basically includes all raw scores and calculated scores).
+The map can be zoomed in/out.

+For each plot of houses on the map, overall score > 0.8 is orange, 0.5 < score < 0.8 is blue, and those below 0.5 are set to yellow.